 Symptoms of dry skin include scaly patches (with or without redness), itching, and overall dryness.
 You can get dry skin year-round — from the heavy heat of summer to the bitter cold of winter.
 Sun exposure damages skin, leaving it thinner and less likely to hold in moisture over time.
 Also, aging skin produces less of the natural oils that keep skin lubricated.

-Treatment.
-The first line of defense is a moisturizer that softens and smooths skin with water and lipids (fats).
+If you have dry skin, the first line of defense is a moisturizer that softens and smooths skin with water and lipids (fats).
 Some moisturizers attract water to the skin and seal it in.
 Others prevent moisture loss by coating skin with a thick, impermeable layer.

 - Petroleum jelly.
 This waxy, greasy substance stops water loss without clogging pores.
 It can be used by itself but is also an ingredient in many moisturizers and ointments.
 Because petroleum jelly doesn't contain water, it's best used while the skin is still damp after bathing to seal in moisture.